salmin609/salmin609.github.io/_pages/BattleSimulation.md

 EnemyCollision1:
   - excerpt: "Now we know which object is in which herd, we can get whether collided or not with other object."

+EnemyCollision2:
+  - excerpt: "We can get current object's poisition with **objsPoses[index]**, and check current object's side with using herdIndex, iterate every objects in other side, and check whether collided or not."

 term: